KevSila/KevSila-Books-Landing-Page/README.md

 ## 👨‍💻 Developer
 Kevin Sila Front-End Developer & Data Enthusiast [LinkedIn Profile] | [Portfolio]

-### 💡 Suggestion for this Repo:
+### 💡 Take a look at the project hosted on Vercel:
-If you have a live demo (like on Vercel or Netlify), you should definitely put the link at the very top of the README!
-Recruiters love clicking a link and seeing the website instantly without having to download the code.
+Link to the Website: https://kevsilabooks.netlify.app